-The Trustee has agreed a Climate Governance Statement which clearly lays out the roles and responsibilities of the Trustee Directors, the Scheme Actuary, the investment adviser, the covenant adviser, the legal adviser and the investment managers to ensure appropriate consideration of the climate-related risks and opportunities relevant to the Funds and so that the Trustee can be
+The Trustee has agreed a Climate Governance Statement which clearly lays out the roles and responsibilities of the Trustee Directors, the Scheme Actuary, the investment adviser, the covenant adviser, the legal adviser and the investment managers and insurance providers to ensure appropriate consideration of the climate-related risks and opportunities relevant to the Funds and so that the Trustee can be confident that its statutory and fiduciary obligations are being met.
+The Statement on Governance of Climate Change Risks and Opportunities is available on the Funds' website www.itb-online.co.uk and is reviewed annually by the Trustee to ensure it reflects the latest climate change governance and reporting requirements.

 The Trustee has ultimate responsibility for ensuring effective governance of climate change risks and opportunities in relation to the Funds.
-The detailed work necessary to ensure effective governance is done by the Working Group, which is led by a Trustee with support from the Trustee's advisers and the Funds Office.
+The detailed work necessary to ensure effective governance is done by the Working Group, which is led by a Trustee Director with support from the Trustee's advisers and the Funds Office.
 The Working Group met frequently during the year and reports through the Investment Committee to the Trustee Board.

-The Trustee's primary role is to oversee the identification, assessment and management of climate-related risks and opportunities that are relevant to the Funds.
+The Trustee's primary role in relation to climate-related risk is to oversee the identification, assessment and management of climate-related risks and opportunities that are relevant to the Funds.
 The processes the Trustee has established to satisfy itself that adequate steps are being taken to oversee climate-related risk and opportunities are set out below.